 For water-based polyurethane, use water as a paint thinner.
 For oil-based polyurethane, use mineral spirits.
 You need to pour enough paint thinner into the bucket to remove it.

-Since mineral spirits is expensive, you can dilute it with water.
+Since mineral spirits is expensive, dilute it with water.
 This way, you can fill half of a bucket without wasting too much of it.
 When mixing mineral spirits with water, use a ratio of 2:1 (2 parts mineral spirits 1 part water).
 If you use more water than mineral spirits, the mixture won’t be strong enough.

-3. Soak and Swirl The Brush
+3. Soak and Swirl the Brush

 4. Use a Soft Toothbrush

 For tough or stubborn water-based residue, add dish soap to water and use soapy water to remove it.
-For oil-based residue, add a few drops of mineral spirit directly to it and stoke it out with a toothbrush.
+For oil-based residue, add a few drops of mineral spirit directly to it and take it out with a toothbrush.

 5. Rinse With Clean Water